pyspace/pyspace/_sources/getting_started.txt

  2. Take a look at your pySPACEcenter.
 You already find a suggestion for your data organization and some examples there.

  3. Does the storage provide the necessary data?
-The storage (i.e. the place for input and output of pySPACE is by default located in your pySPACEcenter)
+The storage (i.e., the place for input and output of pySPACE) is by default located in your pySPACEcenter.

  4. Which :mod:`backend<pySPACE.environments.backends>` will I use?
 The most common are the *serial* and the *mcore* (=multicore) backend.
     By default, the :class:`~pySPACE.environments.backends.serial.SerialBackend` is used.